Five different functional blocks are defined:

 In Talend Studio, you can benefit from the Talend Data Preparation features through the use of the tDatasetInput, tDatasetOutput, and tDataprepRun components.
 You can create datasets from various databases and export them in Talend Data Preparation, or leverage a preparation directly in a data integration Job or Spark Job.

 The Servers block includes the Talend Data Preparation application server, connected to Talend Administration Center, and optionally Talend Dictionary Service server.
 This block also includes a Kafka server used for internal messaging between Talend Data Preparation and Talend Dictionary Service.
 The Talend Identity and Access Management Service is used to enable Single Sign-On.

 Talend Administration Center allows administrators to manage licenses, users and roles.
 Assigning one or more of the predefined roles to users grants them specific rights to what can they access or perform in Talend Data Preparation.

 You can optionally use Talend Dictionary Service to add, remove or modify the semantic categories that are applied to each column in your data when opened in Talend Data Preparation.

 - The Databases block contains the databases used with Talend Administration Center and a MongoDB database.

 The Administration database is used to manage user accounts and rights.
 The Audit database is used to evaluate different aspects of the Jobs implemented in Talend Studio and the Monitoring database is used to monitor the execution of technical processes and service calls.The MongoDB database is used to store all your datasets and preparations, as well as the semantic types used to validate your data in the application.
 Nothing is saved directly on your computer.

-- The Hadoop cluster block, where preparations made on data imported from HDFS or JDBC can be processed when using Talend Data Preparation in a Big Data context.
+- The Hadoop cluster block, from which you can import HDFS files when using Talend Data Preparation in a Big Data context.